ryanduchin/music-video-collector/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 Main next courses of action:
-* get views to show what type of feed they are (how to do this without separate views?)
+** get views to show what type of feed they are (how to do this without separate views?)
+->pass in title from router

 * add modal forms for submitting content

-* sorting feeds?
+** sorting feeds?
+->easy way: add function .order in routes, creating different routes for different ordering ->hard way: in view, add an event listener. click sort : sortPosts. takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page

+** following - two separate tables for user or playlist, OR just have one column null?
+(OR doesnt matter?)
+-> polymorphic association
 * grid system for feeds

 MVP: